Skip to content

 Spices and Seasonings (Scale by 75% instead of 100%)

-This is the biggest scaling mistake.
-Salt, pepper, garlic, chili powder—these become overpowering when you scale up directly.
-The reason: these flavors become more concentrated as you increase other ingredients.
+This is the single biggest scaling mistake people make.
+Salt, pepper, garlic, chili powder—these get overpowering when you scale them up directly.
+The reason: these flavors concentrate as everything else scales up.
 A tiny bit extra makes a huge difference.

-Rule: Scale spices by 75% of the scaling factor, then taste and adjust.
+Rule: Scale spices to 75% of the scaling factor, then taste and adjust.

 Example: A recipe serves 4 and calls for 1 teaspoon salt.
 To serve 8 (2× scale): multiply by 0.75 × 2 = 1.5 teaspoons (not 2 teaspoons).
 Taste it.
 If you need more, add 1/4 teaspoon at a time.

 This applies to salt, pepper, garlic, hot pepper flakes, vanilla, cinnamon, cumin, and most dried herbs.
-Milder spices like paprika can be scaled closer to 100%, but start at 75% and adjust upward.
+Milder spices like paprika can go closer to 100%, but start at 75% and adjust up from there.

 Acids (Lemon Juice, Vinegar, Hot Sauce)

-Acids are aggressive in large quantities.
+Acids get aggressive in large quantities.
 Scale them to 75-80% of the full scaling factor, then taste and add more if needed.

 Example: A 4-person salad dressing uses 2 tablespoons lemon juice.
-To scale for 8 people (2×): use 3 tablespoons lemon juice (75% of 4 tablespoons), taste it, and add more if you want more tartness.
+To scale for 8 people (2×): start with 3 tablespoons (75% of 4 tablespoons), taste it, and add more if you want more tartness.
+You can always add; you can't take it out.

 Liquids (Sometimes Different)

-This depends on the cooking method.
-If you're making soup and scaling it up, you can often add closer to 100% of the liquid.
-But if you're making a sauce or stew, don't scale liquids fully.
-Larger quantities take longer to cook, and more liquid stays in the pot due to surface area changes.
+This depends on how you're cooking.
+If you're making soup and scaling it up, you can usually add closer to 100% of the liquid.
+But if you're making a sauce or stew, don't scale liquids fully—larger quantities take longer to cook, and more liquid stays in the pot because of surface area changes.
 Scale liquids by 90%, then adjust based on what you see.

 Exception: Baking recipes with wet ingredients (milk, egg, oil).
 These should scale linearly because baking is precise chemistry.
-Scale these 100%.
+Go 100% on those.

 Leavening Agents (Baking Powder, Baking Soda)

-These scale mostly linearly, but watch the ratio.
-If you're scaling up a recipe dramatically (from 1 serving to 8+), you might need slightly less leavening than proportional scaling suggests.
-Start with 100% of the scaled amount, and if the result is too puffy, use 90% next time.
+These scale mostly linearly, but keep an eye on the ratio.
+If you're scaling way up (from 1 serving to 8+), you might need slightly less leavening than proportional scaling says.
+Start with 100% of the scaled amount, and if the result is too puffy, dial back to 90% next time.

 The Timing Problem: Why Cooking Time Doesn't Scale Linearly

-The challenge: If you double a recipe, you don't necessarily cook it twice as long.
-Why?
-Heat transfer.
+If you double a recipe, you don't cook it twice as long.
+The reason is heat transfer.
+That's really the whole story.

 For stovetop cooking (soups, stews, sauces): Doubling a recipe means a thicker layer of food in the pot.
-Heat takes longer to penetrate the center.
+Heat takes longer to reach the center.
 Increase cooking time by 20-30%, not 100%.
-Monitor doneness rather than relying strictly on time.
+Keep an eye on doneness rather than relying strictly on the clock.

-For oven baking: Temperature and time don't change when you scale, IF you're using the same size pan and the same oven.
-You've just made more batches.
-But if you're using a larger pan for a scaled-up recipe, you might need to reduce temperature by 15-25°F and increase time by 5-15 minutes, because thicker batter takes longer to bake through.
+For oven baking: Temperature and time don't change when you scale—if you're using the same pan size.
+You're just making more batches.
+But if you switch to a larger pan, you might need to reduce temperature by 15-25°F and add 5-15 minutes, because thicker batter takes longer to bake through.

-General rule: When in doubt, use a meat thermometer or visual cues (is it golden? does it smell done?) rather than trusting scaled times.
+General rule: When in doubt, use a thermometer or your senses (is it golden? does it smell done?) rather than trusting scaled times.

 Pan Size Matters (The Overlooked Problem)

-You're scaling a recipe and planning to just use a bigger pan.
-This is where scaling fails quietly.
+You're scaling a recipe and figure you'll just use a bigger pan.
+This is where scaling quietly goes wrong.

-Problem 1: Thickness of food changes.
-If you scale a cake recipe from one 9-inch pan to a 13×9-inch pan, you've not only increased volume—you've made the batter shallower.
-It will bake faster and brown more.
-Shallow bakes get done in 60-80% of the original time.
+Problem 1: Thickness changes.
+If you scale a cake recipe from one 9-inch pan to a 13×9-inch pan, you haven't just increased volume—you've made the batter shallower.
+It'll bake faster and brown more.
+Shallow bakes are done in 60-80% of the original time.

 Problem 2: Surface area affects evaporation.
 A sauce in a wide, shallow pan evaporates faster than one in a narrow, deep pot.
-If you scale a stovetop recipe and use a wider or shallower pan, your sauce may end up too thick.
+Scale a stovetop recipe into a wider pan and your sauce may end up way too thick.

-Solution: Use our Pan Size Converter to calculate how to adjust time and batter depth for different pan sizes.
+Solution: Use our Pan Size Converter to figure out how to adjust time and batter depth for different pan sizes.

 Quick workaround: When scaling baking recipes, make multiple batches in the original pan size rather than one giant batch in a bigger pan.
-This is more reliable and less likely to fail.
+It's more reliable and far less likely to fail.

 Step-by-Step: How to Scale Any Recipe Safely